Episode 4. After all the buildup, finally the awesome arrived, and Miho shows her chops:

 First, she scouts forward, and baits the St. Gloriana girls into an ambush (which they were expecting).
 Then, once the ambush fails, she successfully leads the survivors into breaking contact and entering the town to force St. Gloriana into urban combat.

 Team C in the StuG one hit kill a Matilda II from a point blank range side shot.
-Not to be outdone, the Matilda's partner tracks them, judges where they will be as they egress, and fires through a wall and kills them.
+Not to be outdone, the Matilda's partner takes advantage of the battle banners on the tank and kills them by shooting through the fence that Hippo thought was concealing them.

 The Volleyball Club performed an awesome ambush on another British tank, hiding in an underground parking lot, and then slowly rising up from behind to deliver a point blank shot.
 Unfortunately, the Matilda's rear armor was sufficiently proof against the weak gun of the Type 89.